floshin/dhamma/desire.md

 * Is it only due to biological factors, that are driving us to reproduce?
 Or is there more to it?

+---

+The fundamental questions for me:
+* Is is true that suffering is indeed rooted in desire?
+Is desire indeed inevitably leading to suffering?
+* Is the cessation of suffering and the liberation from suffering indeed the somehow necessary and highest goal and attainment or is there a different reason for existence that may give sense to all of this suffering and justifies to go through this cycle?
+* Is it true that it is impossible to do specific acts without unwholesome craving being involved?
+Why can specific actions never and under no circumstances be wholesome, like other actions (with a different mental attitude towards them) can be?